AlxMedia/splits/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Split bundles the following third-party resources:
+Splits bundles the following third-party resources:

 Font Awesome
 Copyright (c) Dave Gandy